muggenstuermer/MU_Anno1800_Mod_Collection/[Gameplay] Hospital_MU/README.md

 	- correction ifo files.
 	- IMYA tweaks added to be able to set limited custom ranges.
 	- correction of the folder structure to adapt to the desired structures.
-	- chinese translation added.
+	- chinese translation file added.
 Big thx to @darknesswei for this translation
+	- korean translation file added.
+Big thx to @modpark817 for this translation
 	- reduce content.txt files to english only.
+	- SPIU-Harborlife support added